jhumelsine/jhumelsine.github.io/_posts/2024-02-01-proxy-design-pattern.md

 The Proxy Design Pattern is a way to add an administrative wrapper layer around basic functionality, so that the client developer won’t have to deal with it.
 It’s akin to a diplomatic ambassador who’s the proxy for the government he or she represents.

 # Structure
-I lauded the flexibility one gets with [Composable Design Pattern](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html).
+I lauded the flexibility one gets with [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html).
 We’re not going to quite see that flexibility with Proxy.

-I mostly include Proxy with the Composability patterns since it’s a steppingstone toward the composability and flexibility that we’ll eventually see.
+I mostly include Proxy with the Composable patterns since it’s a steppingstone toward the concept of composability and flexibility that we’ll eventually see.

 Here is my UML Class Diagram rendition of the Gang of Four (GoF) provided in their Design Pattern book:
 * The Proxy Design Pattern is an extension of the [Strategy Design Pattern](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html).
 The only addition is the delegation from `Proxy` to `ConcreteFeature`.
 * `ConcreteFeature` represents the resource intensive class.